Hand of Sand

 Kunsthalle3000 is an institution as intervention and follows the aim to transform the unused potentials of public spaces into new situations.
-Currently Kunsthalle3000 is located in the Alois-Drasche-Park in Vienna.
+Kunsthalle3000 has been located in in Vienna from March till July.
 Here, an old blackboard and some wooden stools become the host for situations, performances, screening and talks by various artists.